jkoschma/genexplain-platform/docs/source/Analyze_regulatory_regions.md

 **Note***.* This workflow is available together with a valid TRANSPATH® license.
 Please, feel free to ask for details (info\@genexplain.com).

-1. Cross-species identification of enriched motifs in promoters using ortholog information (TRANSFAC®)
+### Cross-species identification of enriched motifs in promoters using ortholog information (TRANSFAC®)

 This workflow is designed to find individual motifs enriched in the promoters of the input gene set as compared with a background set (No set).
-It is very similar to the workflow described in section 10.4.3.1 except that here you can use an input table for any species and get the output for the desired species.
+It is very similar to the workflow described above except that here you can use an input table for any species and get the output for the desired species.

 The workflow can be accessed from the start page here: